sethmachine/richchk/README.md

 * Run `pip install src/ --upgrade`
 * Verify `richchk` is installed: `python -c "import richchk; print(richchk.__file__)"`

+### StormLib

+[StormLib](http://www.zezula.net/en/mpq/stormlib.html) is an open source library used to read and write data to MPQ archives, which is the file format that StarCraft maps are stored in (either .SCX or .SCM file extensions).
+StormLib is only required if you wish to directly edit a StarCraft map or add WAV files.
+RichChk can edit the CHK itself without using StormLib, as the CHK can exist outside of the MPQ archive (but not as a playable map).
+Nevertheless, the majority of workflows will likely produce new map files, in which case StormLib is a requirement.

+For convenience, RichChk comes with 3 embedded StormLib DLLs compiled for Windows, macOS intel, and macOS apple silicon.
+Relying on the embedded DLLs is highly discouraged for many reasons: the DLLs will eventually no longer work for newer OS/architectures, RichChk is not meant to serve as a build repository for StormLib, DLLs without trusted sources can be dangerous, etc.

+Thus, you are highly encouraged to always bring your own StormLib DLL.
+Some package managers can build StormLib for you, e.g. [macOS Homebrew StormLib formula](https://formulae.brew.sh/formula/stormlib).

+StormLib is absolutely required when using any IO classes from `richchk.io.mpq`.
+These IO classes specialize in reading and write CHK data to and from StarCraft map files.

 ### Configuration

 RichChk can be externally configured by specifying a path to a local YAML configuration file using an environment variable.
 Set `richchk.config` environment variable to point to a local YAML configuration file, e.g. on macOS `export richchk.config=my-config.yaml`.